yochaigal/cairn/wip/2e/growth.md

 - Growth is never arbitrary, but tied to a specific experience happening in the fiction.
 - It is more important for a character to become more interesting than to become more skilled or capable.
-- Characters experience growth not simply because they've gained a new experience but because that experience has effected them a significant way.
+- Characters experience growth not simply because they've gained a new experience but because that experience has affected them a significant way.
 - Place opportunities for growth in as many places as possible.
 - Characters grow as often during a play session as they do during Downtime.
 - Growth should foster further interaction with the game world and its challenges.